-Auckland Castle was built as one of the primary homes and hunting lodges of the Prince Bishop of Durham and is one of the most important and best-preserved medieval bishops’ palaces in all Europe.
-It will reopen with an exhibition devoted to the lives of the Prince Bishops.
+Auckland Castle was built as one of the primary homes and hunting lodges of the Prince Bishops of Durham and is one of the most important and best-preserved medieval bishops’ palaces in all Europe.
+It will reopen in 2019 to tell the story of its powerful former residents.

 Have a look at all the other fantastic regeneration work that The Auckland Project are completing here: The Auckland Project